Dorothy Cross Jensen

-Dorothy Cross Jensen (1906 - 1972) was an anthropologist, archaeologist, and public educator.
+Dorothy Cross Jensen (October 21, 1906 – February 26, 1972) was an American anthropologist, archaeologist, and public educator.
 Her research transformed both the fields of Middle Eastern archaeology and New Jersey prehistory.

-In 1936, she earned her Ph.D from the University of Pennsylvania in Oriental Studies and Anthropology.
+In 1936, she earned her Ph.D. from the University of Pennsylvania in Oriental Studies and Anthropology.
 She served as an assistant curator at the University of Pennsylvania Museum, contributing to the Tell Billa and Tepe Gawra excavations in Iraq under Professor Ephraim A Speiser.
-Using this research, she published “The Pottery of Tepe Gawra” which became a foundational document in the field of Middle Eastern ceramics.
-Her dissertation, “Moveable Property in Nuzi Documents,” is described as a "classic" in her field.
-Committed to public education, Cross served as State Archaeologist for the New Jersey State Museum, which she was involved in for 43 years.
+Using this research, she published The Pottery of Tepe Gawra, which became a foundational document in the field of Middle Eastern ceramics.
+Her dissertation Moveable Property in Nuzi Documents is described as a "classic" in her field.

+Committed to public education, Cross served as State Archaeologist for the New Jersey State Museum, in which she was involved for 43 years.
 She was also a professor at Hunter College, where she served as a Divisional Chairman of the Department of Anthropology.

 Early life and education

-Dorothy Cross was born on October 21, 1906 and was raised in the Philadelphia area.
+Dorothy Cross was born in 1906 in Philadelphia, Pennsylvania, the daughter of Herbert Cross, an emigrant from Ramsbottom, England; and Marie MacCaughey, of Irish descent.
 She earned her undergraduate degree from the University of Pennsylvania in 1928.
-Cross married Paul Jensen, later becoming a widow in 1957.
+Cross married Paul Jensen, who died in 1957.

 In 1936, she earned her Ph.D. from the University of Pennsylvania in Oriental Studies (the precursor to what is now the Department of Near Eastern Languages and Civilizations) and Anthropology.
 Initially, her professional focus was in the field of Middle Eastern Archaeology.
-Her dissertation, “Moveable Property in the Nuzi Documents," was described as a "classic" in her field.
+Her dissertation, Moveable Property in the Nuzi Documents, was described as a "classic" in her field.
 Cross's research was based on an analysis of the transactions of two well-off families in the region in second millennium B.C.
 Through translating family records, business transactions, and court proceedings on cuneiform tablets, Cross was able to examine measuring systems as well as the different values of various goods during the time.
 Specifically, Cross examined the relative values of produce, clothing, metals, and metrology, among others.

 It is important to note that Cross published all of her professional works under her maiden name of Cross but was later known at Hunter College as Professor Jensen.

 Influence in field of Middle Eastern archaeology

 In addition to publishing her dissertation, Cross also contributed to the field of Middle Eastern archaeology throughout her time in graduate school and after receiving her Ph.D.
-From 1930-38, Cross served as assistant curator at the University of Pennsylvania Museum.
+From 1930 to 1938, Cross served as assistant curator at the University of Pennsylvania Museum.
 Cross also served as registrar on the Tell Billa and Tepe Gawra excavations in Iraq under Professor Ephraim A. Speiser.

-Based on this research, Cross published "The Pottery of Tepe Gawra," which detailed the changes in pottery with regards to shape, decoration, and wares.
+Based on this research, Cross published The Pottery of Tepe Gawra, which detailed the changes in pottery with regards to shape, decoration, and wares.
 Cross' chapter became a model for later studies of Middle Eastern pottery, as Cross pioneered the first research on the subject.